top of page

 2) Unconditional contract (less mucking around)

-3) Clear deadline = faster decision-making
+3) Clear deadline means faster (and hasty) decision-making

 4) Transparent market feedback